 Camping equipment is not provided and will not be sold on site.
 Please be cautious of space, no bringing 6 man tents for 1 person.
 There is a designated Quiet Camping field for those who wish to camp in a quiet place, you don't need a specific ticket for this, it is shown on the map.
 Please note the area will be first come first served and we cannot guarantee the noise levels of the area.
 The price of the tickets include camping but people are also more than welcome to go home each night or stay in a nearby hotel.
 You can also come in a caravan/campervan.

-As it stands there is no option for day tickets.
-If this were to change, they would be added nearer the time depending on how many weekend tickets are sold.
+There is no option for days tickets.
 The only way to ensure a place is to buy a weekend ticket online, and people are free to come and go as they please on this ticket.

 What to bring / top tips